syrGitHub/TALON/README.md

 Extensive experiments on seven real-world benchmarks demonstrate that TALON achieves superior performance across all datasets, with average MSE improvements of up to 11\% over recent state-of-the-art methods.
 These results underscore the effectiveness of incorporating both pattern-aware and semantic-aware designs when adapting LLMs for time series forecasting.

-## :sparkles: Datasets
-You can obtain all the benchmarks from [Time-Series-Library](https://github.com/thuml/Time-Series-Library).
-All the datasets are well pre-processed and can be used easily.

 ## :sparkles: How to Run the Code:

 1. Install Python 3.10, PyTorch 2.5.1.